sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 Algorithms increasingly must be understood in the context of parallel multiprocessor/distributed systems.
 Entire books discuss algorithms and big O complexity without ever mentioning that all bets are off when you introduce parallelism because it becomes mathematically “difficult”.
 If one introduces threads sharing mutable state, it becomes basically intractable (see “The Problem with Threads” from Lee).

 State arises from recursion in time.
-Original computer memories were exactly this, delay lines, even CRTs that simply played back a state put into them.
+Original computer memories were things like mecury delay lines, even CRTs, that simply repeatedly played back a signal put into them.
 Here's a logic diagram of a flip-flop.
 A flip flop is a 1 bit computer memory and is how RAM is built in a _real_ computer.

 ![Elixir]({{ site.url }}/img/flipflop.png)

 You don't have to understand this diagram, but notice how the lines feedback on themselves.
 This is recursion in time.
 There's all the proof you need: state arises from recusion in time :)

 So, given that we have immutable, yet distributed state, then you just have to accept side-effects, i.e. given same inputs a function can return different results.
-A good example is get_time().
-This function returns a different result each time you call it because it might be the result of an external system and not part of the local state -  Introducing side effects means you can no longer use substitution in a pure functional context.
+Introducing side effects means you can no longer use mathematical descriptions!

-So, in the Erlang/Elixir view of the world, you program with local immutable state in processes.
+In the Erlang/Elixir view of the world, you program with local immutable state in processes.
 Process have recusion so that they do have observable state.
 To know the state, you just have to send a message to the process and ask for what the current "state" is.
 Each process is a world unto itself and has nothing shared with other processes.

 The nice thing about this is that a single process can be cleanly terminated at any time and guarantees that the system as a whole can continue to run predictably.
-Programming languages that have shared mutable state (Java, Go, Python, Ruby, C#, C++, etc.), or even the possibility to do use  “unsafe” constructs (Rust), (threads) cannot provide this guarantee.
+Programming languages that have shared mutable state cannot provide this guarantee.

-_Interestingly, the decision to have immutability in Erlang was not actually necessary.
-Processes could have had local mutable state even with processes.
-The decision to use immutability exclusively in Erlang (and hence Elixir) was done for reliability - again so both humans and computers could understand and execute efficently - local function calls and remote function calls have the same guarantees of immutability._

 # Imperative is Simpler

-I think a lot of developers with experience in pure functional languages might be surprised with Elixir because often the code looks like an imperative language!
-Here's an example:
+A lot of developers might be surprised with Elixir because most of the code you see looks very imperative.
+In an imperative language code is executed from top to bottom, one statement (expression actually) after another.

+For example:

 ```
 file = File.read!("my_file.txt")